 Here are 10 things to look for in an outdoor basketball shoe:

 1. Is the sole made of the right material?

 Although a large number of shoes are designed solely for indoor use, there are shoes out there that are designed specially for outdoor courts.
 The most important difference in these shoes is the makeup of the sole.

 When searching for an open-air shoe, make a point to get some information about the sturdiness of the elastic that makes up the sole.
 Some sole innovation utilizes a similar sort of elastic that tires are made of, which can fill in as the best sole piece for open-air shoes.

 Outdoor basketball shoes take a much greater beating than indoor shoes.
 This is due in large part to the harder surface that athletes play on and the varying traction on these courts.
 From asphalt to concrete, these hard surfaces can cause many shoes to tear at the seams.

-To find the most durable stitching, you must identify what part of the shoes you wear on the most.
-Given the different styles of play, different athletes can wear out different parts of the shoe faster then others.
-Finding this weak spot and what type of stitching is used to keep the shoe together in these areas will go a long way in ensuring your shoe is reasonably durable.
+To locate the most sturdy sewing, you should distinguish what part of the shoes you wear on the most.
+Given the various styles of play, various competitors can destroy various pieces of the shoe quicker then others.
+Discovering this shaky area and what kind of sewing is utilized to keep the shoe together in these zones will go far in guaranteeing your shoe is sensibly sturdy.